AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Massachusetts Yes, all drivers (must use hands-free devices) Yes, drivers under age 18 Yes, all drivers Primary Fine, distracted driving educational program completion after second offense, insurance surcharge after third offense $100 for first offense, $250 for second offense, $500 for subsequent offenses 2

-Minnesota Yes, all drivers Anyone with a learner’s permit and provisional licenses during the first year after licensing Yes, all drivers Primary Fine, potential for increased insurance rates; if you injure or kill someone under the hands-free law, possible felony charge of criminal vehicular operation or homicide At least $120 for first offense, which includes the fine plus court fees; at least $300 for subsequent offenses, which includes the fine plus court fees None
+Minnesota Yes, all drivers Yes, anyone with a learner’s permit and provisional licenses under the age of 18 Yes, all drivers Primary Fine.
+If you endanger someone under the hands-free law, you can face a misdeanor charge for careless or reckless driving First offense is at least $120, which includes the fine plus court fees.
+Subsequent offenses are at least $300, which includes the fine plus court fees.
+None

-Mississippi No, but ban for commercial drivers None Yes, all drivers Primary Fine $100 None
+Mississippi No, except for texting or social media use; ban for commercial drivers None Yes, all drivers Primary Fine $100 for adult drivers; $500 for minors and bus drivers None

 Montana None statewide; use of hand-held cell phones while driving restricted in some local cities None None statewide; texting while driving restricted in some cities Not applicable None None None